Production Coordinators

 How do your coordinators handle scheduling in Japan?

-Here is the breakdown.
-Our coordinators build and keep detailed shooting schedules accounting for Japanese logistics — travel times between locations, vendor availability, local working hour rules, and weather considerations.
-They distribute daily call sheets, set up department heads, and manage schedule changes to keep your production on track across Tokyo, Osaka, Kyoto, Fukuoka.
+Our coordinators build and keep detailed shooting schedules tuned to Japanese logistics.
+They weigh travel times between locations, vendor free dates, local working-hour rules, and weather.
+They send out daily call sheets and brief the team leads.
+As plans shift, they absorb the changes to keep your shoot on track across Tokyo, Osaka, Kyoto, Fukuoka.

 How do your coordinators manage local vendors?

-Here is what that looks like on the ground.
-Our coordinators keep a vetted network of Japanese vendors for gear, transport, catering, and production supplies.
-They handle purchase orders, negotiate rates, set up deliveries, and manage vendor relationships across Tokyo, Osaka, Kyoto to make sure reliable service across your production.
+Our coordinators keep a vetted network of Japanese vendors for gear, transport, catering, and supplies.
+They raise purchase orders, haggle rates, set up deliveries, and tend vendor ties across Tokyo, Osaka, Kyoto.
+That care keeps service steady through your whole shoot.

 When should a production coordinator start?